 For all events held in Roshong Recital Hall you must swipe your card at the end of the event.
 If you do not swipe your card you will not receive credit.
 This is the ONLY way to receive credit for Roshong Recital Hall events.

 Certain other music events held on and off campus may be counted for credit.
 This includes, but is not limited to: music events at the Community Concert Hall, Durango Choral Society concerts, St. Mark’s classical recital series, Unitarian Church classical recital series, Met Live, San Juan Symphony concerts, etc. To obtain credit for these events, you must staple your ticket stub to your program, print your name on it, and place it in the folder outside the Event Coordinator’s office - Jones 222.
 Programs lacking a ticket stub and name will not be counted.
+When a concert is only streamed, and not produced live, you may receive credit by turning in a paragraph about the concert and the day/time you watched it.
+This will be done online via the Canvas course MU 144.

-You will automatically receive credit for Music Department events in which you are performing and which are scheduled on the main Music Events list for each term (Student Recitals, Band/Choir/Orchestra concerts, etc.) and will not need to swipe your card or turn in a program/ticket stub.
+You will automatically receive credit for Performing Arts Department - Music events in which you are performing and which are scheduled on the main Music Events list for each term (Student Recitals, Band/Choir/Orchestra concerts, etc.) and will not need to swipe your card or turn in a program/ticket stub.
 If your ensemble performs somewhere other than Roshong Recital Hall or the Concert Hall you may be able to receive some amount of credit depending upon the repertoire, length of performance, etc. This type of credit is determined on a case-by-case basis.

 All music majors must satisfy a proficiency requirement.
 Students with adequate skills may petition to take the examination from Dr. Campi Walters.
 Those with poor keyboard background should enroll in the Piano Class sequence (MU103, 104, 203, 204).
 Successful completion of these classes also satisfies the piano proficiency requirement.